GrammaTech/gtirb-pprinter/README.md

 - Normally CMake will find GTIRB automatically, but if it does not you can pass `-Dgtirb_DIR=<path-to-gtirb-build>`.

-Once the dependencies are installed, you can configure and builds as follows:
+Once the dependencies are installed, you can configure and build as follows:

 ```bash
 $ cmake ./ -Bbuild